 141 Nisqually Cutoff Road SE, Olympia

-Important COVID-19 changes: They are limited to 50 percent capacity.
-Order your tickets in advanced on the Schilter Family Farm website.
-Once they reach their daily limit, they will not be able to admit anyone else for farm activities.
+Important COVID-19 changes: Order your tickets in advanced on the Schilter Family Farm website.
 Tickets are on sale now for specific dates.
 Wait times to enter the farm and participate in activities might be longer than normal due to sanitation schedules and social distancing.
-They will be doing daily health screenings, sanitization of all “touch” surfaces including sanitizing the wagon every time it reloads.
 Guests are required to wear face coverings when indoors, interacting with staff and when maintaining social distancing is not possible.
 Please stay home if you have any symptoms of COVID-19.

 Hunter Family Farm